zapper-95/UpRoll-cli/Readme.md

 | **Enter the Proposer Private Key or Signer Endpoint** | Choose between a private key or a signer endpoint for the proposer |
 | **Enter the Challenger Private Key or Signer Endpoint** | Choose between a private key or a signer endpoint for the challenger |

+We proivde a [signer-proxy](https://github.com/upnodedev/signer-proxy) tool which can sign be used as a signer endpoint to sign transactions for any of these roles.

 ### **Rollup Configuration**
 | Parameter | Description |
 |-----------|-------------|